MSkalai1998/bhuvithedataguy.github.io/_posts/2020-07-23-gcp-convert-stackdriver-log-sink-hive-parition-in-gcs.md

     - https://twitter.com/BhuviTheDataGuy
     - https://www.linkedin.com/in/rbhuvanesh
     - https://github.com/BhuviTheDataGuy
-image: "/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Parition In GCS.jpg"
+image: "/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Partition In GCS.jpg"
 ---
 GCP StackDriver Logs can be exported to GCS and BigQuery as well.
 The data export on GCS will be a clean directory structure.
 It'll be like `gs://bucket/prefix/yyyy/mm/dd/file`.
 Its looks good.
 Recently we were working on some application log sink from multiple VMs to GCS via StackDriver agent.
 So the logs first pushed to StackDriver logging then we created a sink to GCS bucket.
 But later we got a new requirement that sometimes the app developers want to see the data for a particular date.
 Unfortunately, the current directory structure will not help us to do this.
 As per BigQuery's Hive partition format, we need to keep the directory structure with `directory-name=somevalue`.
 Also in stackdriver sink we can't make this change.
 So decided to make this change when the file arrives at the GCS bucket.

 ## The file processing flow:

-{% include lazyload.html image_src="/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Parition In GCS.jpg" image_alt="GCP Convert StackDriver Log Sink As Hive Parition In GCS" image_title="GCP Convert StackDriver Log Sink As Hive Parition In GCS" %}
+{% include lazyload.html image_src="/assets/gcs-hive-partition/GCP Convert StackDriver Log Sink As Hive Partition In GCS.jpg" image_alt="GCP Convert StackDriver Log Sink As Hive Partition In GCS" image_title="GCP Convert StackDriver Log Sink As Hive Partition In GCS" %}

 * When the Stackdriver sink push the log file to GCS storage, then we can trigger the cloud function.
 * The Cloud function will get the file name(full path from the prefix)